ipsum-network/guides/UPDATE-SCRIPT.md

-# CryptoNeverSleeps IPSUM Update Scripti
+# CryptoNeverSleeps IPSUM Update Script
 * If you used CryptoNeverSleeps installation script, this update will work for you*

 ## Linux VPS